 Back in 2010, my passion for writing burst through the rigid boundaries of my medical student lifestyle focused around biochemistry textbooks and pulled me to into writing literary essays, subsequently resulting in the creation of Ireland’s favourite secondary school website led by me and other former students in the 0.1% centile.

-- lives in Dublin, born in Moscow
+- I live in Dublin, though I was born in Moscow

-- founder of Ireland’s leading education website
+- I am the founder of Ireland’s leading education website